 Mental Health and Workers Comp Cover

 It is common knowledge that most workplace injuries are physical and can be seen and treated as necessary.
 For instance, while working, a large piece of metal suddenly falls and injures an employee.
-The employee’s physical needs will be addressed as needed, but what about the trauma as a result of the accident?
+The employee’s physical needs will be addressed as needed, but what about the trauma resulting from the accident?

-In fact, some healthcare professionals at mentalhealth.org.uk consider mental & physical health as a unibody, so to speak.
-Poor physical condition affects the mental state of mind of an individual, causing risks that further impair not only the brain but the whole body.
+Some healthcare professionals at mentalhealth.org.uk consider mental & physical health as a unibody, so to speak.
+The poor physical condition affects an individual’s mental State of mind, causing risks that further impair the brain and the whole body.
 In the same way, a poor state of mind can be proven detrimental to a well-maintained physical body.
 Research shows that 32% of people suffering from high levels of distress can most likely die from cancer.
 Similarly, depression is also identified as one of the contributors to coronary heart disease.
-Hence, physical and mental health should be treated equally and be seen as imperative to one another.
+Hence, physical and mental health should be treated equally and considered imperative to one another.

 How to determine if work-related stress is considered PTSD and can be compensated?

 Stress is something that everyone experiences from time to time.
-However, the stress that is felt after a traumatic accident, may not be normal stress any longer.
+However, the stress felt after a traumatic accident may be no longer everyday stress.
 It could be that the employee is suffering from *PTSD.
-This is a very serious condition that will need to be treated.
+This is a severe condition that will need to be treated.

 Stress after an incident cannot be considered PTSD unless:

-- The symptoms of the stress must last or start at least a month or more after the incident or injury happened.
+- The symptoms of the stress must last or start at least a month or more after the incident or injury happens.

 - Must be diagnosed by a psychiatrist or psychologist.

 Symptoms that last less than a month cannot be considered PTSD.
-However, even if the symptoms don’t meet the required time frame, help should still be sought to prevent anxiety from worsening and potentially turning into PTSD.
+However, even if the symptoms don’t meet the required time frame, help should still be sought to prevent anxiety from worsening and potentially becoming PTSD.

 More about PTSD

-Although PTSD caused by physical injury in the workplace is the most common mental illness that can be associated with this situation, it is also noteworthy to become accustomed to other mental illnesses that can affect employees while they are at work.
-Depression and anxiety–also known as panic disorders are two of the most widely observed mental illnesses developed inside the workplace environment.
+Although PTSD caused by physical injury in the workplace is the most common mental illness associated with this situation, it is also noteworthy to become accustomed to other mental illnesses that can affect employees at work.
+Depression and anxiety–also known as panic disorders are two of the most widely observed mental illnesses developed in the workplace.
 These illnesses shouldn’t be taken lightly because they are as deadly as terminal diseases.

-According to a public information sheet published on the World Health Organization’s site, both depression and anxiety are usually the reported problems that cause substantial changes to an individual’s state of mind.
-These illnesses are formed and developed through constant harassment (Physical, sexual, and/or mental) and bullying received from colleagues, bosses, and even stress from work overload.
+According to a public information sheet published on the World Health Organization’s site, depression and anxiety are usually the reported problems that cause substantial changes to an individual’s State of mind.
+These illnesses are formed and developed through constant harassment (Physical, sexual, and/or mental), bullying from colleagues and bosses, and even stress from work overload.
 And from there, an employee can greatly suffer a bunch of diseases linked to the aforementioned mental illnesses but not limited to:

 - Heart Complications